tomaspiaggio/big-cookie-nextjs-repro/README.md

 ## Reproduction Steps

 1. Clone this repository
-2. Deploy to Vercel (or run locally with `npm run dev`)
-3. Visit the `/set-cookie` route to set a large cookie (5000 characters)
+2. Make a GET request to the /set-cookie route.
+It'll set a large cookie (5000 characters).
-4. Observe that the middleware logs "Cookie not found" instead of reading the cookie
+3. Observe that the middleware logs "Cookie not found" instead of reading the cookie.

 ## Project Structure